 Many such homes lack adequate screening or insecticide-treated curtains and air conditioning, which results in people leaving windows and doors open to cool off their homes.
 In fact, a stark difference can be seen in dengue infection rates on the northern (American) and southern (Mexican) sides of the Rio Grande river.
 On the U.S. side, where more homes have air conditioning and screening on all of their doors and windows, the disease is less pronounced.

 Beaty does much of his work in Mérida, the capital of Mexican state of Yucatán.
 Outbreaks of dengue can be so severe that they quickly drain local resources.
 “You find patients stacked up everywhere,” he said.
 “People are just overwhelmed.”

 In addition to vector control efforts, Beaty also summarized his research team’s work to develop non-invasive methods for better diagnosis and prognosis.
 Some promising approaches are about to undergo a first round of testing.

-This Article was submitted by Denise L Meyer, on Thursday, February 07, 2013.
+This article was submitted by Denise Meyer on February 7, 2013.